cesium-ml/cesium/doc/install.md

 * Create the MLTSP database: `mltsp --db-init`

 * Launch the web platform: `cd web_client && make`
-  * User authentication is required by default; disable by setting the environment variable MLTSP_DEBUG_LOGIN=1
+* User authentication is required by default; disable by modifying 'disable_auth' in the configuration file.

 * Navigate to `http://localhost:5000`.